Bahati308/Bahati308.github.io/README.md

 Beyond coding and security, I am driven by a desire to continuously learn and explore new frontiers in computer science.
 From developing tools to automate security assessments to contributing to community-driven tech initiatives, I aim to leave a meaningful impact in the industry.

-In my free time, you’ll find me exploring emerging cybersecurity trends, honing my ethical hacking skills, and mentoring others to navigate the ever-evolving tech landscape.
+In my free time, you’ll find me singing, reading and travelling, making alot of effort to make the moments worth enjoying.